hashgraph/hedera-services/platform-sdk/docs/proposals/template.md

 Why is the design proposal necessary?
 Describe the background and purpose of the design proposal at a high level.

+## Dependencies, Interactions, and Implications

+What are the dependencies and pre-requisites of this proposal?
+What other proposals, capabilities, and teams are impacted by this proposal?
+What does the proposal enable once it is completed?

+Remove this section if not applicable.

 # Requirements

 Describe the requirements and acceptance criteria that the design proposal must satisfy.

 # Design Decisions

 Describe the high level options available, the trade-offs between them and the decisions made.

-Mark this section as N/A if not applicable.
+Remove this section if not applicable.

 # Changes

 ## Public API

 Describe any public API changes or additions.
 Include stakeholders of the API.
-Mark this section as N/A if not applicable.

 Code can be included in the proposal directory, but not submitted to the code base.

+Remove this section if not applicable.

 ## Configuration

 Describe any new or modified configuration.

-Mark this section as N/A if not applicable.
+Remove this section if not applicable.

 ## Core Behaviors

 Describe any new or modified behavior.
 What are the new or modified algorithms and protocols?
+Include any diagrams that help explain the behavior.

+Remove this section if not applicable.

+## Components and Architecture

+Describe any new or modified components or architectural changes.
+This includes thread management changes, state changes, disk I/O changes, platform wiring changes, etc. Include diagrams of architecture changes.

-What is the threading model being used?
-Mark this section as N/A if not applicable.
+Remove this section if not applicable.

 ## Metrics

 Are there new metrics?
 Are the computation of existing metrics changing?
 Are there expected observable metric impacts that change how someone should relate to the metric?

-Mark this section as N/A if not applicable.
+Remove this section if not applicable.

 ## Performance

 Describe any expected performance impacts.
 This section is mandatory for platform wiring changes.

-Mark this section as N/A if not applicable.
+Remove this section if not applicable.

 ## Modules and Repos

 Describe any new or modified modules or repositories.

-Mark this section as N/A if not applicable.
+Remove this section if not applicable.

 # Test Plan

 ## Unit Tests

+Describe the core behaviors that need new unit tests and any special considerations in test design, such as subtle edge cases and complex component interactions.

-Describe any unit tests needed.
-Mark this section as N/A if not applicable.
+Remove this section if not applicable.

-Unit tests should cover all IO for methods and component wiring, and any end-to-end tests that are possible.

 ## Integration Tests

 Describe any integration tests needed.
-Mark this section as N/A if not applicable.

 Integration tests include migration, reconnect, restart, etc.

+Remove this section if not applicable.

 ## Performance Tests

-Describe any performance tests needed, or delete this section if not applicable.

-Performance tests include high TPS, specific work loads that stress the system, or longevity tests.
+Describe any performance tests needed.
+Performance tests include high TPS, specific work loads that stress the system, JMH benchmarks, or longevity tests.

+Remove this section if not applicable.

 # Implementation and Delivery Plan

 How should the proposal be implemented?
 Is there a necessary order to implementation?
 What are the stages or phases needed for the delivery of capabilities?
+What configuration flags will be used to manage deployment of capability?